Topological Superconducting States and Quasiparticle Transport on Kagome Lattice: ANALYSIS AND RESULTS WITH-SOC

-The thermal Hall conductivity curves for three different SC states with distinct pairing symmetries are displayed in Fig.\ref{fig.SC_10_30_3_10}.
+The thermal Hall conductivity curves for three different SC states with distinct pairing symmetries are displayed in Fig. \ref{fig.SC_10_30_3_10}.
 It is observed that, despite the variation of $ \lambda $ from $ 0 $ to $ 0.1 $, the curves exhibit little change.
 This is due to two factors that are consistent with the scenario without SOC.
-First, the changes in the Chern numbers of all three SC states with distinct pairing symmetries are identical, which implies that the SOC term's impact on the topological properties is uniform.
-Second, the Berry curvature, which is crucial for determining the thermal Hall conductivity, is illustrated in Fig.\ref{fig.Berry25_S_10_30_3_10}-\ref{fig.Berry25_Dm_10_30_3_10}.
-Although the pattern of Berry curvature in the presence of SOC is more intricate than that without it, the principal differences between the three SC states are found in the ring-like region around the $ \Gamma $ point.
-To be specific, there are only two rings that differ in the ring-like region of the Berry curvature shown in Fig.\ref{fig.Berry25_S_10_30_3_10}-\ref{fig.Berry25_Dm_10_30_3_10} because the Fermi surface (Fig.\ref{fig.Ferimi_0.1_0.3_0.1}) is only divided into two pieces in this region.
-The rings of s-wave pairing are fainter, which means that the Berry curvature here is small, whereas the rings of d+id-wave pairing are significantly thicker.
-In contrast, the Berry curvature in the rings of d-id-wave pairing is negative.
+First, the changes in the Chern numbers of all three SC states with distinct pairing symmetries are identical, which implies that the SOC term’s impact on the topological properties is uniform.
+Second, the Berry curvature, which is crucial for determining the thermal Hall conductivity, is illustrated in Fig. \ref{fig.Berry25_S_10_30_3_10}-\ref{fig.Berry25_Dm_10_30_3_10}.
+Although the pattern of Berry curvature in the presence of SOC is more intricate than that without it, the principal differences among the three SC states are found in the ringlike region around the $ \Gamma $ point.
+To be specific, there are only two rings that differ in the ringlike region of the Berry curvature shown in Figs. \ref{fig.Berry25_S_10_30_3_10}-\ref{fig.Berry25_Dm_10_30_3_10} because the Fermi surface [Fig.\ref{fig.Ferimi_0.1_0.3_0.1}] is only divided into two pieces in this region.
+The rings of $ s $-wave pairing are fainter, which means that the Berry curvature here is small, whereas the rings of $ d $+i$ d $-wave pairing are significantly thicker.
+In contrast, the Berry curvature in the rings of $ d $-i$ d $-wave pairing is negative. {The explanation of the similiarity between Fig. \ref{fig.SC_30_3_10} and Fig. \ref{fig.SC_10_30_3_10} is given in Appendix \ref{App.E}.}

-Consequently, the differences in the thermal Hall conductivity curves arise from the distinct pairing symmetry SC states rather than from the SOC term, which is the same as the situation in the absence of SOC.
+Consequently, the differences in the thermal Hall conduc- tivity curves arise from the distinct pairing symmetry SC states rather than from the SOC term, which is the same as the situation in the absence of SOC.
 It is noteworthy that the strength of the SOC term is relatively small compared to the strength of the CDW and SC terms and can therefore be treated as a perturbation.
 Thus, in this case, the differences in the thermal Hall conductivity curves are protected by topology provided by the topological SC state.